 The basics: I live in the Netherlands, I work as Procrastination Coach, I’ve turned 40 this year, and I have a for year old son who is a wizard with words.
 When I feel bad.
 I turn to music.
 When I feel good, I love to reinforce it with music.

-If I can recommend one of my poems, it would be unfinished business.
+I’d also like to recommend one of my first poems, unfinished business.
 I wrote it around the time I wrote that short story, and the picture of words filling a bath is still in my mind.
-I’m SO sorry I can’t draw that poem (for lack of drawing talent).
+I’m SO sorry I can’t draw that poem).
 I have written more poems since that are dear to me, like This one’s dedicated to you, love hunter.
 I’ve written short ones, long ones, brutal ones, sweet ones, weird ones, whatever.
 They are such a lovely chaos that I can’t even categorise them.

 Thanks for reading!